dburriss/dburriss.github.io/_posts/2017-12-08-an-argument-for-fsharp.md

 ### Slim pickings

 Good developers are in short supply and the market is competitive.
 By opening up your hiring to other languages, or actually using multiple languages, you **expand the pool of developers by a multiple of the number of languages you are willing to consider**.
 This can be a huge advantage in the number of applicants you receive.
 Obviously sheer number of applicants is not the only concern and I will address this in a later point.
 The important point to buy in to here though is that a good developer in any language is a better pick than a poor or average developer in your language of choice.
-A language can be ramped up in fairly quickly.
+Language specific skills can be ramped up fairly quickly.
 Experience and professionalism on the other hand is hard earned and hard to come by.
 In my opinion the quality of a developer always trumps the language they use.

 ### Swag